HBClab/NiBetaSeries/README.rst

 ---------------------
 NiBetaSeries is BIDS_-compatible `application <https://bids-apps.neuroimaging.io/>`_
 that calculates betaseries correlations.
-In brief, a beta coefficient is calculated for each trial (or event) resulting in a series of betas that can be used to correlate regions of interest with each other.
+In brief, a beta coefficient (i.e. parameter estimate) is calculated for each trial (or event) resulting in a series of betas that can be used to correlate regions of interest with each other.

 Why should I use it?